thomruns/tkd-smoothies/README.md

 ## Important project note
 This repo does not contain a critical directory and file, specifically the src/firebase/init.js file which contains code including the Firebase API key necessary to communicate with the backend database.
-The code in bold is added to the code supplied by the Firebase setup process.
+The code designated by **   ** is added to the code supplied by the Firebase setup process.

 ```
 **import firebase from 'firebase'**